top of page

 To practice past tense verbs and other language goals in a less structured activity, students can write (or TYPE if you're using the digital version of this activity for teletherapy) the sentences themselves.
 Here, the student wrote the entire letter on the postcard, rather than just filling in the blanks.

-Other resources from the internet, such as magazine and newspaper articles, websites for tourist attractions, and YouTube videos are easy ways to supplement a postcard activity.
 They can help you teach students more about the place pictured on the postcard.
 This allows students to use the information they learn to practice any number of language skills when writing the postcards, such as:

 • Identifying the main idea and key details, and organizing them into a summary